Last Updated on January 13, 2022 by Grow with Bovees

 More than likely, it will direct you to distribute the granules evenly over the root system area, water thoroughly, and keep away from the tree’s trunk zone.

 The specific fertilizer brand’s container will also recommend the amount of fertilizer for each individual tree and whether you should allow it to soak with water into the soil from the surface or mix thoroughly into the soil.
+There will generally be a formula related to the trunk diameter of your trees.

 With mature trees, it’s usually recommended to allow them to soak in from the surface, whereas new plantings are usually recommended to be mixed with the soil.